 Was This a Quality Education?

 In many ways, it was a very much higher quality education than what we have now.
 The teacher was free to teach, without the distractions of paperwork mandated by both state and federal agencies.
 The teacher was the boss.
 She had no principal or school district to whom to report.
+There were no statewide tests to be had, or get in the way of teaching what was important.
 She was free to concentrate solely on the education of her pupils.
 There was no artificial bureaucracy to stand in the way.

 Many lessons revolved around oral recitation of the lesson, be it arithmetic, spelling or reading.
 Each student in turn would be called upon to perform aloud, and sometimes it would be an entire grade-level group reciting their lessons.